This entry discusses:

 The easiest way is often the best way.
 You are more likely to get the right thing, and the less time and effort you spend on something mindless like getting regs the more you will have for the hard stuff.

 (2) How do I know which volume to borrow?
 This generally comes up when you have a citation and need to borrow the volume with that citation.
-If you have a copy, you can find the volume you need by looking up the subject in the CAL Info Guide to the Administrative Regulations of the States & Territories (formerly the William-Scott Guide).
-If that doesn't work, search for the section on Lexis, Westlaw, LOIS, another database or a free Web site.
+You should be able to search for the section on Lexis, Westlaw, LOIS, another database or a free Web site.
 You can either just print out the section or get the volume from the official citation on the first page.

 (4) How can I get annotated sections of a state's administrative code?
 Some states have annotated administrative codes, others don't.
 To find out the situation for a particular state, call the